-The Victorian period is one known for restricted opulence.
+The Victorian period preferred opulence to minimalism.
 During this time, people fought back against the forced simplicity of the Regency Era and really went to town with their clothing and accessories.

 Women also wore hats during this time.
 It was common convention to wear some sort of head covering upon going outside, so most hairstyles would be covered!
 While that might seem like a shame, hats got pretty elaborate during this period, and were often complimented by impressive, supporting hairstyles beneath.
 While the hat depicted in the painting below is very simple, many hats from the time were embellished with lace, flowers, feathers, and veils, and had a sizable girth to accommodate for large updos.